 Equity-Focused Dissemination and Implementation Mini-Grants

-Faculty and advanced trainees (post-docs, residents, etc.) are eligible for up to $2000 in mini-grant support for equity-focused dissemination and implementation (EQ-DI) research, a field of science that uses a health equity lens to examine the process by which scientific evidence is implemented in clinical settings and communities.
+Nurses affiliated with the URMC Clinical Nursing Research Center (CNRC) are eligible for up to $2000 in mini-grant support for the development, strengthening, or evaluation of equity-focused dissemination and implementation (EQ-DI) research, a field of science that uses a health equity lens to examine the process by which scientific evidence is implemented in clinical settings and communities.

 Learn more about the EQ-DI mini-grants and apply.